-The preliminary purchase price allocation includes significant judgments, assumptions and estimates to determine the fair value of assets acquired and liabilities assumed.
+The preliminary purchase price includes significant judgments, assumptions and estimates to determine the fair value of assets acquired and liabilities assumed.
 The valuations involving the most significant assumptions, estimates and judgment are:

-- (a) Inventory was adjusted by \$15.1 million to step-up inventory cost to estimated fair value.
-The fair value of the inventory was determined utilizing the Net Realizable Value Method ("NRV"), which was based on the expected selling price of the inventory to customers adjusted for related disposal costs and a profit allowance for the post-acquisition selling effort. - (b) The estimated annual amortization expense of acquired intangible assets used to derive the amortization expense included in the unaudited pro forma consolidated statements of operations for the year ended December 31, 2020, and for the six months ended June 30, 2020 and 2021, are as follows:
+- (a) Inventory was adjusted by \$15.1 million tostep-up inventory cost to estimated fair value.
+The fair value of the inventory was determined utilizing the Net Realizable Value Method ("NRV"), which was based on the expected selling price of the inventory to customers adjusted for related disposal costs and a profit allowance for the post-acquisition selling effort. - (b) The estimated fair values and useful lives of the intangible asset acquired are as follows (in thousands):